-1. Plan Description
+A. Plan Description

-All full-time and certain part-time employees of TWCC are covered by a defined benefit pension plan administered by the Public Employees Retirement Association of Minnesota (PERA).
-PERA administers the General Employees Retirement Fund, which is a cost-sharing, multiple-employer retirement plan.
+All full-time and certain part-time employees of Todd Wadena Community Corrections are covered by a defined benefit pension plan administered by the Public Employees Retirement Association of Minnesota (PERA).
+PERA administers the General Employees Retirement Plan, which is a cost-sharing, multiple-employer retirement plan.
 The plan is established and administered in accordance with Minn.
 Stat. chs.
 353 and 356.
-PERA's defined benefit pension plans are tax qualified plans under Section 401(a) of the Internal Revenue Code.
+PERA's defined benefit pension plan is a tax qualified plan under Section 401(a) of the Internal Revenue Code.